ais-one/cookbook/docs/cloud.md

 Where GCP, AWS, Azure Aliyun, Most concepts are the same

-Try to use terraform (TBD refer to DSO project)
+Try to use terraform (TODO refer to DSO project)

 ## Install CLI